somejfn/k8s-on-k8s/README.md

 Current state
 --------------
-Just a WIP... a lot remain to be done.
-For now you get a control plane backed by a single etcd member and a kubeconfig file with admin privileges.
+Just a WIP... a lot remains to be done.
+For now you get:
+* A single etcd member with no persistence (until setup with operator)
+* A k8s control plane with RBAC enabled (API server, controller-manager and scheduler)
+* A kubeconfig files for the cluster admin and kubelets

 Short term TODO: